The Story of St. Joe Bay – Apalachicola Bay Watershed

 The reverse is also happening.
-During periods of high river flow (usually during the winter and spring) the nutrient and sediment rich waters of the Apalachicola floodplain are back flowing into St Joe Bay and depositing the rich sediment that is so desperately needed by the oysters in Apalachicola Bay, but is catastrophic to sea grass health in St. Joe Bay.
+During periods of high river flow the nutrient and sediment rich waters of the Apalachicola floodplain are back flowing into St Joe Bay and depositing the rich sediment that is so desperately needed by the oysters in Apalachicola Bay, but is catastrophic to sea grass health in St. Joe Bay.
 Control of storm water runoff has been a critical and valuable asset to improving coastal water quality nationwide, yet here in St. Joe Bay we have a massive, uncontrolled, man-made runoff occurring every time there is high river flow!
 The World Resources Institute has documented eutrophication and Hypoxia in St. Joe Bay since the 1990’s.
 St. Joe Bay is one of the few completely Saltwater Bays in Florida.
 Unlike the majority of our Bays that are formed by rivers or creeks running through them to reach the Gulf or Atlantic, St. Joe Bay never had any freshwater effluent running into it until we connected St. Joe Bay with the Apalachicola River floodplain through the ICW and the Gulf County Industrial Canal.
 Over the years this uncontrolled runoff has deposited over FIVE FEET of river sedimentation on to the floor of St Joe Bay in many areas.
 (See photos of core samples from the floor of St. Joe bay )

 Flow & Sediment Calculations